lanl/linst/linst/tests/README.txt

-from src directory, do for instance:
+from linst/linst directory, do for instance:

 python -m unittest tests.test_eigenvalues